Bost & Bim

-Bost & Bim is a French dancehall reggae production duo, consisting of Matthieu Bost and Jérémie Dessus.
-They have worked with Jamaican and European reggae artists such as Capleton, Morgan Heritage, Sizzla, Gentleman, and Admiral T.
+Bost & Bim is a French dancehall reggae production duo, consisting of Matthieu Bost and Jérémie "Bim" Dessus.
+They have worked with Jamaican and European reggae artists such as Capleton, Morgan Heritage, Sizzla, Gentleman, and Admiral T. Dessus is the son of economist and engineer Benjamin Dessus.

 Start of career

-Bost & Bim started work in the early 1990s, respectively as saxophonist and guitarist in many bands, and they still play on tour with many Jamaican and European artists.
-Since 1999, Bost & Bim have been established as record producers and have worked on international lineup riddims (rhythms) with the label Special Delivery Music, and with their own label "The Bombist", with many collaborations on albums by other artists.
+Bost & Bim started work in the early 1990s, respectively as saxophonist and guitarist in different bands, and play on tour with many Jamaican and European artists.
+Since 1999, Bost & Bim have worked as record producers and have worked on international lineup riddims (rhythms) with the label Special Delivery Music, and with their own label "The Bombist", along with collaborations on albums by other artists.

 Collaboration

 They collaborated with Brisa Roché and Lone Ranger to release the song "Jamaican Boy", an early-reggae cover version of Estelle's "American Boy".
 It was played in honor of Usain Bolt at the Olympic Stadium in Berlin, just after his 100m victory at the 2009 World Championships.

 In 2016, Morgan Heritage won the Best Reggae Album Grammy Award with Strictly Roots, of which two tracks ("Rise And Fall" and "Wanna Be Loved") were written by Bost & Bim.